-Down about 2 miles south, up on the hill, in front of Torrey Pines Gliderport, there is a lovely Torrey pine tree that is full and upright.
+There is a lovely Torrey pine tree full and upright down about 2 miles south, up on the hill, in front of Torrey Pines Gliderport.

-It should be noted, that Torrey Pines Golf Course is just north of here and the infamous nude beach, Black’s Beach is directly below.
+Torrey Pines Golf Course is just north of here, and the infamous nude beach, Black’s Beach, is directly below.

 La Jolla Bluffs

 The bluffs of La Jolla are found just south of Torrey Pines State Beach, and due to its location, parts of La Jolla are sheltered from the winds.
-Case in point is the Torrey pine trees that are found at Goldfish Point and right in front of the Cave Store are very tall.
+A case in point is the Torrey pine trees found at Goldfish Point and right in front of the Cave Store are very tall.
 It is not uncommon to see cormorants up in the trees.

 La Jolla Coast Walk Trail

-Just north of the Cave Store, on the La Jolla Coast Walk Trail, I found this lone tree on the bluffs.
+On the La Jolla Coast Walk Trail, I found this lone tree on the bluffs north of the Cave Store.
 Can you even imagine trying to survive by hanging off a cliff?
 This shows you how deep the roots adhere to the bluff.